Muslims were pivotal Contributors to the Triumph of Chandrayaan-3’s Lunar Landing

 Nazneen joined ISRO in 2021, dedicating over a year to radar tracking due to the mission’s complexity.
 Her academic background includes a B.Tech in Electronics from NITS Mirza College.

-During her maternity respite, approximately half a year past, she was summoned on two occasions for imperative undertakings, during which she diligently brought her infant offspring in tow.
-Notwithstanding the trials posed by her marital commitments and the postnatal period, Nazeen remained fervently devoted to the Chandrayyan-3 mission.
-Frequently, she conducted her professional endeavours from the confines of her home, her cherubic progeny cradled in her maternal embrace.
+During her maternity respite, approximately half a year past, she was summoned on two occasions for imperative undertakings, during which she brought her baby to work.
+Nazeen remained devoted to the Chandrayyan-3 mission whilst never neglecting the needs of her marital relationship and child.
+Frequently, she conducted her professional endeavours from the confines of her home, her newborn baby cradled in her maternal embrace.

 Dr. Baharul Islam